JiaweiZhuang/old_cloud_GC/README.md

 Select "Public images" and search for "ami-0b851a1d" or "cloud_GC_20170421" -- that's the system with GEOS-Chem installed.
 Select it and click on "Launch":

+**（Trouble shooting: if you cannot find that AMI, make sure you are in the "US East (N. Virginia)" region as shown in the upper-right corner of your console.
+Choosing regions closer to your physical location will give you better network.
+To keep this tutorial minimal, we skip how to share AMIs cross regions.）**

 <img src="img/5.png" width="480">

 **This is one of the game-changing features of cloud computing.** An AMI means a copy of a specifc system.
 I started with a brand new Linux operating system, and built GEOS-Chem (and all the necessary software, of course) on it.
 After that, everyone is able to get a copy of my system, with everything installed correctly.

-**Trouble shooting: if you cannot find that AMI, make sure you are in the "US East (N. Virginia)" region as shown in the upper-right corner of your console.
-Choosing regions closer to your physical location will give you better network.
-To keep this tutorial minimal, we skip how to share AMIs cross regions.**

 <img src="img/5a.png" width="160">